arashnrim/lectern/content/technologies/programming/encapsulation.md

 - programming
 ---

-Refers to the process of enclosing certain information.
+The process of enclosing certain information.
 In the context of object-oriented programming, encapsulation refers to hiding irrelevant data (e.g., variables and methods) outside of a class.

 # Access specifiers